dwmkerr/app-icon/README.md

 npx app-icon generate
 ```

-In your project root.
-As long as you are running NPM 5.2 onwards it download and run the tool, generating icons for your project!
+As long as you are running `npm` 5.2 onwards it download and run the tool, generating icons for your project!

 ## Installation